-Third, a sharp increase in the terms of trade resulting from a falling energy prices and a rise in world market prices of forest products contributed to the overheating of the economy that was already fuelled by the financial deregulation.
+Third, a sharp increase in the terms of trade resulting from a falling energy prices and a rise in world market prices of forest products contributed to the overheating of the economy that was already fueled by the financial deregulation.
 The business cycle was in an upswing in many countries, partly as a result of the loose monetary policy after the 1987 stock market crisis.
 This added to the bad luck of overheating in Finland and Sweden.
 Domestic economic policies were not sufficiently restrictive to counteract the boom.

-In the process of overheating, the rate of inflation rose from about 2-3 per cent in 1986 to about 7 per cent in 1989-1990.
-The rate of unemployment declined from the about 4 per cent in the first half of the decade to 2.5-3 per cent at the end of 1989.
+In the process of overheating, the rate of inflation rose from about 2-3% in 1986 to about 7% in 1989-1990.
+The rate of unemployment declined from the about 4% in the first half of the decade to 2.5-3% at the end of 1989.
 The external balance for Finland worsened and serious current account problems emerged.
 It may be noted that Sweden experienced less overheating in the second half of the decade.
-For 1985-1990, the average current account deficit-to-GDP ratio was 2.9 per cent for Finland, while the corresponding figure for Sweden was only 1.1 per cent.
+For 1985-1990, the average current account deficit-to-GDP ratio was 2.9% for Finland, while the corresponding figure for Sweden was only 1.1%.

-The overall developments in the upswing before the Norwegian and Swedish crises in were similar to those for Finland.
-Financial market deregulation and positive international business-cycle developments were the main factors behind the domestic booms and rapidly rising real asset and share prices.
+The overall developments in the upswings before the Norwegian and Swedish crises in were similar to those for Finland.
+Financial market deregulation and positive international businesscycle developments were the main factors behind the domestic booms and rapidly rising real asset and share prices.
 However, for Norway the major fall in oil prices in 1986 was a major negative shock that prevented a longer-lasting boom and a correspondingly bigger bust.

-3.2 The bust
+3.2.
+The bust

 The end of the boom in Finland came in 1990, and a rapid descent ensued.
 Economic activity, as measured by the growth rate of real GDP, declined swiftly from positive growth of 5.4% in 1989 to negative growth of -6.5% in 1991.
 Domestic private investment and private consumption fell sharply, while net exports of goods and services started to pick up toward the end of 1991.
 The decline continued, though at a slower pace through 1992 and most of 1993.
 A turnaround took place in the fall of 1993.
 Price inflation slowed down significantly and nearly vanished.
 The Finnish markka was devalued in November 1991 and then floated in September 1992.
-After these developments, the current account deficit gradually disappeared and shifted to surplus.